agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 $$

-The term...

-$$P( a_i | s_i, U, \alpha)$$

-...can be rewritten as the softmax choice function (which corresponds to the function `act` in our MDP agent models).
+The term $$P( a_i \vert s_i, U, \alpha)$$ can be rewritten as the softmax choice function (which corresponds to the function `act` in our MDP agent models).
 This equation holds for the case where we observe a sequence of actions from timestep 0 to $$n \leq N$$ (with no gaps).
 This tutorial focuses mostly on this case.
 It is trivial to extend the equation to observing multiple independently drawn such sequences (as we show below).
 However, if there are gaps in the sequence or if we observe only the agent's states (not the actions), then we need to marginalize over actions that were unobserved.

 ## Examples of learning about agents in MDPs